mydennislab/HSD_brain_evolution/data/readme.md

 **Zebrafish morphometrics:** This includes raw images from VAST runs.

 **Zebrafish transcriptomes:** This includes Seurat, DEGs, and GO terms from scRNA-seq analysis of HSD zebrafish models.

+**QuicK-mer2:** This includes QuicK-mer2 CN estimates for the 1000 Genomes Project and the Simons Simplex Collection.